-- 7.1 Use the stratified random number method for selection of a test site within a test area in accordance with Test Method AS 1289.1.4.2 to determine each test location. - 7.2 At a designated test location, use the guide plate to define a test site that is flat and free from depressions.
+- 7.1 Use random stratified sampling to determine sampling and test locations in accordance with the requirements of the specification, sampling plan or testing methodology as appropriate. - 7.2 At a designated test location, use the guide plate to define a test site that is flat and free from depressions.
 The test site is formed by two overlapping rectangles at right angles to each other, with each rectangle being at least the size of the guide plate and the hole being common within the overlapping area as shown in Figure 1.
 The guide plate may be used to trim the surface of some materials, provided the surface is not de-densified by such action. - 7.3 Sweep all loose material from the test site and sprinkle fine sand or native fines on the surface.
 Move the guide plate over the surface until the voids are just filled, ensuring that the sand or fines does not form an added layer. - 7.4 Place the guide plate on the test site and drill a hole at least 50 mm beyond the specified measurement depth (Note 11.4).
-Where the measurement depth is not stipulated in the appropriate specification, select a depth in keeping with the following criteria: - a) the measurement depth for unbound pavement layers is 15 mm to 39 mm less than the nominal layer thickness where alternative vertical tolerance A is specified, up to the maximum direct transmission measurement depth of 300 mm (Note 11.5) - b) the measurement depth for unbound pavement layers is 25 mm to 49 mm less than the nominal layer thickness, where alternative vertical tolerance B is specified, up to the maximum direct transmission measurement depth of 300 mm (Note 11.5) - c) the measurement depth for plant-mixed stabilised layers is 15 mm to 39 mm less than the nominal depth of the layer up to the maximum direct transmission measurement depth of 300 mm, or - d) the measurement depth for insitu stabilised layers (subgrade or pavement) is 5 mm to 29 mm less than the nominal depth of the layer up to the maximum direct transmission measurement depth of 300 mm. - 7.5 Remove the guide plate and repair the prepared test site using some additional sand or fines if required. - 7.6 Use the guide plate to mark the test site to allow the placement of the nuclear gauge over the test site and to align the source rod to the hole (Note 11.6).
+Where the measurement depth is not stipulated in the appropriate specification, select a depth in keeping with the following criteria: - a) the measurement depth for unbound pavement layers is 15 mm to 39 mm less than the nominal layer thickness where alternative vertical tolerance A is specified, up to the maximum direct transmission measurement depth of 300 mm (Note 11.5) - b) the measurement depth for unbound pavement layers is 25 mm to 49 mm less than the nominal layer thickness, where alternative vertical tolerance B is specified, up to the maximum direct transmission measurement depth of 300 mm (Note 11.5)

+- c) the measurement depth for plant-mixed stabilised layers is 15 mm to 39 mm less than the nominal depth of the layer up to the maximum direct transmission measurement depth of 300 mm, or - d) the measurement depth for insitu stabilised layers (subgrade or pavement) is 5 mm to 29 mm less than the nominal depth of the layer up to the maximum direct transmission measurement depth of 300 mm. - 7.5 Remove the guide plate and repair the prepared test site using some additional sand or fines if required. - 7.6 Use the guide plate to mark the test site to allow the placement of the nuclear gauge over the test site and to align the source rod to the hole (Note 11.6).